img1920*460

 Do not get your question answered?

-In the meanwhile, we will use a special frosted acrylic board to double check the color temperature by our QC engineers, it is a twofold technical guarantee.
+Additionally, we employ a special frosted acrylic board to cross-verify the color temperature with the expertise of our QC engineers, providing an additional layer of technical assurance.

 Do not get your question answered?